DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 ## pirate platforms: AAAAARG, Monoskop, Pirate Bay, library.ru <!--To do Florian/ check Miriam's structure-->

+As with music and films, 'pirate' platforms haven often been the avant-garde of electronic publishing.
+They provide music, films, games and electronic books as free downloads - either in outright copyright violation or in gray zones (when, for example, providing obscure and out-of-print books, films or recordings whose rights owners are unknown).
+Whether one likes it or not, pirate platforms have best met customer demand.
+Often, they are user friendlier than many Internet shops.
+The mere existence and popularity of pirate sites for digitized book shows, by the way, how large the market for electronic reading really is.

+Commercial providers of digital content can learn a lot from the pirates.
+The best ones are already doing that.
+Netflix, the most successful web service for streaming films and growing competitor for pay tv, is known for buying films based on their popularity on The Pirate Bay.

+### Examples

+Pirate platforms are, by their nature, even more volatile than online bookstores and e-reading platforms.
+They get easily cracked down, and they can easily reshape under new names or modified concepts.

+#### All-purpose download sites

+Sites like [The Pirate Bay](http://www.thepiratebay.se) offer all kinds of media for download: films, music, computer games and software, and electronic books.
+Since they are widely used, display current download statistics and since their technology (bittorrent ) depend on user participation for their downloads to stay alive, they can provide great insight into what is really popular among readers.

+The content listed on The Pirate Bay and other sites for the bittorrent protocol tends to be mainstream: Hollywood films, pop music, and a tendency towards non-fiction and technical handbook literature alongside fantasy and Science Fiction among the e-book downloads.
+For example, on a particular day and minute in June 2014, the book "Atlast of Ancient Worlds" had more than 2000 downloads in 48 hours.
+In comparison, the most popular film - an episode of the TV series "Game of Thrones" - had more than 70000 downloads.

+#### General e-book sites

+The most simple pirate e-book sites offer any kind of book - very much like a large all-audience book store or Amazon.com's online bookstores.
+They are little _of_publication.mdore than a simple search engine that spits out downloadable e-books.
+These types of sites have become particularly popular in Russia.
+At the time of this writing, _library.ru_ has been the model for this kind of site and, after its crackdown, be superseded by [bookfi.org](http://bookfi.org).

+What online booksellers could learn from these sites:
+* Simplicity combined with encyclopedic scope.
+With no other site except Amazon's, it is as easy to find and download an electronic book, no matter which genre, language, whether a bestseller or obscure.
+* Simplicity in formats.
+The sites provide epubs or PDFs depending on whatever file format they have available (and obtained from hacker networks).

+#### Specialized sites

+Some websites outside or in gray areas of copyright are artistic projects.
+In the 1990s, "textz.com" by the Berlin-based artist Sebastian Luetgert was the first site to offer cultural, political and media theory books as simple, gratis-downloadable text files - among them, theory classics by Theodor W. Adorno.
+The name "textz" was a pun on "warez", a slang name for illegally copied software.
+Later, the web sites aaaaarg.org and Monoskop provided related collections of freely downloadable art, cultural and media studies books, yet with different thematic emphases: to stimulate reading and discussion groups, or to provide a carefully hand-selected library mirroring the taste of the site owner.

+Best known, and factually legendary, is [Ubuweb](http://www.ubu.com), an encyclopedic site providing downloadable sound, video and text file version of avant-garde arts records, films and books.
+Most of them fall under the category of small edition artists' books, and are provided with the artists' permission - since most these works never created revenue when they were commercially released.

+All these sites run like small specialty bookstores (although they don't sell anything).
+They show that the opposite of Amazon and bookfi.org can work as well: personal selection and combination of books.
+If they are as strong as in the case of Ubuweb and Monoskop, they create their own public that will download a work not because of having heard of it or of the author, but because being on such a particular site is recommendation enough.

 ## artist-/designer-run projects: Badlands, KYUR8, artistsebooks <!--Florian/ checks miriam sctructure-->

+In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](04_genres_of_publication.html): graphic designer James Bridle (who coined the term "new aesthetics") created the website "artistsebooks.org"  with freely downloadable epub-files by experimental writers and artists.
+American contemporary artist and designer Paul Chan initiated the more commercial online press Badlands Unlimited that sells artist-made visual electronic books that are proprietary to the iPad and Apple's iBooks-platform.
+The iPhone/iPad app "KYR8" (slang riff on "curate") invites artists' to quickly make their own electronic visual zines using page templates and user's cell phone photo collections.

+None of these projects compete with classical e-book stores, online reading platforms or even specialist pirate sites.
+They are, after all, experimental projects and artists' portofolio pieces.